Kama Sutra: Purusharthas

 Each of these pursuits became a subject of study and led to prolific Sanskrit and some Prakrit languages literature in ancient India.
 Along with Dharmasastras, Arthasastras and Mokshasastras, the Kamasastras genre have been preserved in palm leaf manuscripts.
 The Kamasutra belongs to the Kamasastra genre of texts.
 Other examples of Hindu Sanskrit texts on sexuality and emotions include the Ratirahasya (called Kokashastra in some Indian scripts), the Anangaranga, the Nagarasarvasva, the Kandarpachudmani, and the Panchasayaka.

 The defining object of the Indian Kamasastra literature, according to Laura Desmond – an anthropologist and a professor of Religious Studies, is the "harmonious sensory experience" from a good relationship between "the self and the world", by discovering and enhancing sensory capabilities to "affect and be affected by the world".
 Vatsyayana predominantly discusses Kama along with its relationship with Dharma and Artha.
-He makes a passing mention of the fourth aim of life in some verses.
+He makes a passing mention of Moksha in some verses.

+Vatsyayana's Kamasutra pays tribute not only to kama but also to all three components of the trivarga.
+The trivarga are dharma, artha, and kama.
+According to Vatsyayana, all three components of the trivarga are śāstra, that is, worthy of being learned and learned, and prakṛti.
+The Kamasutra emphasizes that all three components of the trivarga are interrelated.
+No one component of the trivarga should be complementary to the other two components, nor should any component be detrimental to the other.

 Vedic heritage

 The earliest foundations of the kamasutra are found in the Vedic era literature of Hinduism.
 Vatsyayana acknowledges this heritage in verse 1.1.9 of the text where he names Svetaketu Uddalaka as the "first human author of the kamasutra".
 Uddalaka is an early Upanishadic rishi (scholar-poet, sage), whose ideas are found in the Brihadaranyaka Upanishad such as in section 6.2, and the Chandogya Upanishad such as over the verses 5.3 through 5.10.
 These Hindu scriptures are variously dated between 900 BCE and 700 BCE, according to the Indologist and Sanskrit scholar Patrick Olivelle.
 Among with other ideas such as Atman (self, soul) and the ontological concept of Brahman, these early Upanishads discuss human life, activities and the nature of existence as a form of internalized worship, where sexuality and sex is mapped into a form of religious yajna ritual (sacrificial fire, Agni) and suffused in spiritual terms:

-A fire – that is what a woman is, Gautama.